They love LA: Spurs snap Lakers 4-game winning streak

 Two nights after beating the Clippers to snap a four-game losing streak, the Spurs picked up another win at Staples Center on Thursday, this time defeating the Los Angeles Lakers 118-109.

 LaMarcus Aldridge led San Antonio with a season-high 28 points and was one of five in double figures.
 Demar DeRozan added 19 points and eight assists.

+“He scored for us and he worked hard on D,” said Spurs coach Gregg Popovich about Aldridge. :You know, he’s guarding Anthony Davis out there.
+That’s a pretty tough job.
+So he played a really good all around game.”

 The Spurs were 16 of 35 on 3-pointers after making 20 from beyond the arc against the Clippers.
+Eight players made 3-pointers with Aldridge and Rudy Gay leading the way with three apiece.

+Gay hit a pair of 3-pointers during a 9-2 run midway through the fourth quarter that broke the game open after Los Angeles had pulled within 96-93 on Montrezl Harrell’s layup.

+“We were sharing the ball.
+Once you get into a good rhythm shooting it is contagious.
+When guys share the ball we have nights like tonight,” DeRozan said.

-LeBron James scored 27 points and Anthony Davis added 23 points and 10 rebounds for the Lakers, who had their four-game winning streak snapped.
+LeBron James had 27 points and 12 assists while Davis added 23 points and 10 rebounds for the Lakers, who had their four-game winning streak snapped.

+“We played a real poor defensive first half,” coach Frank Vogel said.
+“We didn’t handle Aldridge well enough and as a result we got outplayed.”

+The Lakers and Spurs have played each other three times in nine days with the road team winning each time.
+Los Angeles took a pair last week in San Antonio.

 San Antonio scored the first nine points and led the entire way.
 Lonnie Walker IV’s jumper gave the Spurs a 84-74 lead in the third quarter before the Lakers went on a 15-5 run to tie it.
-Montrezl Harrell’s putback off a Talen Horton-Tucker miss evened it at 89 with 1:04 remaining before the Spurs regained control.
+Harrell’s putback off Talen Horton-Tucker’s miss evened it at 89 with 1:04 remaining before the Spurs regained control.

 The Spurs largest advantage was 15 points late in the first quarter and they were up 65-56 at halftime.